The Lunar Infrastructure Industry Is Taking Shape

 Lunar infrastructure includes habitats, power systems, communications, transportation support, surface mobility, logistics, landing systems, construction methods, maintenance support, and resource handling systems required for long-term activity on the Moon.

-Artemis II is important because it is NASA’s first crewed lunar mission in more than 50 years and helps validate mission systems, crew operations, and momentum for future lunar infrastructure and lunar base development.
+Artemis missions are important because they help validate mission systems, crew operations, commercial lander coordination, cargo delivery, and momentum for future lunar infrastructure and lunar base development.

 Who should buy LunarInfrastructure.com?